workingDog/ColorSlider/README.md

  ![im01](screenshots/image01.png)  ![im02](screenshots/image02.png)

-**ColorSlider** is a simple SwiftUI view and a data model, that displays a color slider.
+**ColorSlider** is a simple SwiftUI view and data model, that displays a color slider.
 It is used to dynamically select a color from a range of colors or grayscales.

 The main elements are **ColorSlider.swift** and **ColorModel.swift**.